Most individuals who would benefit from hearing aids never get them. Many

-Most sensorineural loss results from when the tiny hair cells that line
+Most sensorineural loss comes about when the tiny hair cells that line

-the inner ear become damaged and are no longer able to transmit signals accurately
+the inner ear become damaged and can no longer transmit signals accurately

 to the auditory pathway and the brain.
 Aging is by far the most common

-cause of this damage, but other causes include infection, high fever,
+cause of this damage, but other causes include infection, high fever, trauma,

-In rare cases, hearing loss can be the result of damage to the auditory nerve.
+In rare cases, hearing loss results from damage to the auditory nerve.

 For example, benign tumors can compress the nerve.
-If found early,
+If detected early, these

 Conductive hearing loss, which often can be treated medically or surgically,